hseip/client-server-docs/lesson02.md

 On Google search for "**MacOS MySQL Workbench**" and go to the Download page.
 CLick the Download button.
 Ignore the Login and Sign up buttons.
 Click the link below "**No thanks, just start my download**" Download and install the MySQL Workbench by dragging it to the Applications icon.
-Open the Workbench from the Mac Launchpad
+Open the Workbench from the Mac Launchpad.
+If you are prompted to install **Rosetta** then do so.
 Click on the wrench to open the configuration.
 - Select the default connection "**Local instance 3306**"
 - Change the name of the default connection to "BASE"
 - change the Username to 'baseuser'
-Hi the Test Connection button and enter the password '**base**' for the '**baseuser**'.
+Hit the Test Connection button and enter the password '**base**' for the '**baseuser**'.
 With the connection valid go the next step.

 Click the Advanced tab and add the following entry to the Others box:
 ```